google-gemini/generative-ai-js/packages/main/README.md

 1. [Obtain an API key](https://makersuite.google.com/app/apikey) to use with the Google AI SDKs.

-1.  cd into the `samples/node` folder and run `npm install`.
+2.  cd into the `samples` folder and run `npm install`.

-1. Assign your API key to an environment variable: `export API_KEY=MY_API_KEY`.
+3. Assign your API key to an environment variable: `export API_KEY=MY_API_KEY`.

-1. Run the sample file you're interested in.
-Example: `node simple-text.js`.
+4. Open the sample file you're interested in.
+Example: `text_generation.js`.
+    In the `runAll()` function, comment out any samples you don't want to run.

+5. Run the sample file.
+Example: `node text_generation.js`.

 ## Documentation